basicallydan/danhough.com/_posts/2018-10-19-song-of-ur-comment.markdown

 </figure>

 This one went down really well, and it's easily one of my favourites.
 It's silly, kinda angry and a little bit absurd.

+I try to get at least a couple of different "moods" in each one.
+They're short songs, so I want to stuff as much emotion in as I can, which means little time for building up suspense or tension.

+This is the reason I also tend to start singing immediately in each song.

 ### Scooters